ms1450/ms1450.github.io/_posts/2023-03-30-Website-Fingerprinting-Using-Deep-Learning.markdown

 | large_95_100  | 95         | 100                   | 9500          |
 | full          | 95         | 1113 (approx.)        | 105730        |

+> When parsing network traffic data for analysis, ensure accurate labeling to maintain data integrity and reliability of the results.
+{: .prompt-tip }

 The hyperparameters were selected based on comprehensive analysis, testing, and prior research contributions from scholars such as S. Dubey, S. Singh, B. Chaudhuri, D. Marcu, C. Grava, and others.
 The hyperparameters assessed included:

+> Proper selection of hyperparameters can significantly influence the performance of machine learning models, as demonstrated in this study.
+{: .prompt-info }

 | Hyperparameters       | Search Range                                                 |
 | --------------------- | ------------------------------------------------------------ |